Got pictures? Please e-mail me.

 Do the Cochrans have Native American ancestors?

 Many people ask that question and I wish that I had an answer.
 According to family tradition, there was a “Granny Radford” on the Cochran side who was a Native American.
 I read once ("The White Man's Indian" by Robert F. Berkhofer) that many people have a fanciful notion that they descended from an "Indian princess."
 I lay no claim to Pocahontas, but it stands to reason families with pioneer roots probably do have Indian blood.
-Here is what I was told:
+Document in Dropbox/updated:

 The Legend of Granny Radford